AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 alaId | Y | | The user's ALA ID
 name | Y | | The name of the property to get value | Y | | The value of the property to set

-For full api documentation see <a href="./openapi/index.html?urls.primaryName=userdetails">Open API specification</a>